tenstorrent/tt-metal/docs/source/ttnn/dependencies/examples.rst

 .. _Example:

-Examples of Tensor and TT-DNN Use
+Examples of Tensor and TT-LIB Use
 *********************************

-Run one OP from `TT-DDN` on TT Accelerator device
+Run one OP from `TT-LIB` on TT Accelerator device
 =================================================

-In this code example we use TT Accelerator device to execute ``relu`` op from `TT-DNN` library.
+In this code example we use TT Accelerator device to execute ``relu`` op from `TT-LIB` library.
 These are the steps:

 * create and initialize TT Accelerator device and get handle for host machine